-The event is sort of overwhelming, with many different models, vintages, and levels and types of restoration all jumbled together.
-(Space is allotted on the first come, first serve and don’t leave your space or you’ll lose it basis, so finding a spot close to the action and with lots of shade seems to be more of a priority than finding a spot near other vehicles like your own.)
+The event is a bit overwhelming, with many different models, vintages, and levels and types of restoration all jumbled together.
+(Space is allotted on the first come, first serve and don’t leave your space or you’ll lose it basis.
+That means finding a spot close to the action and with lots of shade seems to be a higher priority than finding a spot near other vehicles like your own.)
 There’s no telling what might be sitting together, let alone around the corner.
 The only given was that the key components of all vehicles were manufactured before 1965 and that their owners were eager to have them looking their best.

 The variety on display was a bit of a surprise.
 When I think of a classic car show – and especially with a Back to the 50s theme – I think of bright paint and big tail fins.
 There were plenty of those to be found, both pure restorations and street rods dating from the 40s into the 60s, most with stunning paint jobs.

 I was surprised to see how many cars that looked like restorations were painted in colors that were not original.
 Some even had subtle versions of the bold flame patterns ubiquitous on street rods.
 It appears that fully restored cars have started mating with street rods!

 There were, of course, older cars at the show as well, many of which were as pampered and polished as their younger cousins.